hjteo01/mmm/README.md

 ## Problem

-Marketing teams invest across multiple channels such as **Search, Social Media, Display, Video, Content Marketing, and Out-of-Home Advertising**, but it is often difficult to determine which channels are truly driving business outcomes.
+Commonly, marketing teams invest across multiple channels, but it is often difficult to understand which channels are actually driving results.
+As a result, budget allocation decisions are frequently based on **historical performance** and **intuition** rather than measurable impact.

-Budget allocation decisions were largely based on historical performance and intuition, making it challenging to quantify the impact of each marketing channel and identify opportunities to improve return on investment.

-The challenge was to develop a data-driven approach that could measure channel effectiveness and provide actionable recommendations for optimizing marketing spend.

 ## Solution

-Built a **Marketing Mix Model (MMM)** using **Google Meridian** to evaluate the contribution of different marketing channels to business performance.
+I built a **Marketing Mix Model (MMM)** using **Google Meridian** to measure the contribution of different marketing channels to business performance.

-The project involved:

-- Collecting and preparing historical marketing spend data

-- Building and training a Bayesian Marketing Mix Model using Google Meridian

-- Measuring channel-level incremental impact and return on investment

-- Analyzing diminishing returns through response curves

-- Running budget optimization scenarios to identify the most effective allocation of marketing spend

-The model provided insights into how each channel contributed to overall performance and generated recommendations on where budget should be increased or reduced to maximize business outcomes.
+The model analyzes **historical marketing spend data** to quantify **channel effectiveness**, estimate **return on investment (ROI)**, and identify the optimal allocation of marketing budgets.
+It also evaluates **diminishing returns** and generates recommendations on where spending should be increased or reduced.

 ## Outcome

-The analysis revealed opportunities to reallocate marketing budgets from lower-performing channels toward channels with higher incremental returns.
+The analysis provided clear visibility into **channel performance** and uncovered opportunities to reallocate marketing budgets toward higher-performing channels.

-Using Meridian's optimization engine, a fixed marketing budget of **$1.8M** was reallocated across channels, resulting in:
+Using Meridian's optimization engine, a **$1.8M marketing budget** was reallocated across channels, resulting in:

 - **~5% increase in incremental KPI performance**

-- **5,000 additional incremental conversions/KPIs**
+- **5,000 additional incremental conversions**

-- Reduction in cost per incremental KPI from **$18.36 to $17.49**
+- **Lower cost per incremental KPI**

-- Clear visibility into channel effectiveness and budget efficiency
+- **More efficient budget allocation**

-The project enabled stakeholders to make more informed marketing investment decisions, replacing intuition-based planning with a transparent and data-driven budget allocation strategy.
+The project enabled **data-driven marketing investment decisions**, helping stakeholders optimize budget allocation with greater confidence.

+## Key Technologies

+- **Google Meridian**
+- **Python**
+- **Bayesian Marketing Mix Modeling**
+- **Data Analysis & Visualization**